Joystream/handbook/testnet/council-period-scoring/human-resources-score.md

 ## Overview

-The HR working group activities relevant to scoring fall into the following five categories
+The HR working group activities relevant to scoring will generally fall into one of the following categories:

 * **Greeting:** Engage with every new person entering the official [Official Discord](https://discord.com/invite/DE9UN3YpRP).
 * **Onboarding:** Get new persons setup with a first membership and added to the [#crm](human-resources-score.md#crm "mention").